anudeep-mj/anudeep-mj.github.io/_posts/2021-3-4-Heap-Memory-Issues.md

 Solution/Methodology:
 Of course every issue has its own context.
 The issue we found was two-fold.

+##First issue:
-1. When a CSV file was being parsed, we were loading the whole row before iterating on it using:
+When a CSV file was being parsed, we were loading the whole row before iterating on it using:

          final List<CSVRecord> records = csvParser.getRecords();

 Lesson learnt was not to load the whole data but use Iterable instead.

          final Iterable<CSVRecord> records = CSVParser.parse(reader, CSVFormat.DEFAULT);

+##Second issue:
-2. When you are looking for macros in a MSOffice file, you only need its metadata not the whole body too.
+When you are looking for macros in a MSOffice file, you only need its metadata not the whole body too.

 Basically we had to modify the recusive parser from